TypeSwitch in LLVM ADT

 .Default([](Operation *op) { ... });

-.
+Casetries to match the input element to the template type of thatCase.
 If matched, call the lambda function; - There is a

-statement to capture all other cases.
+Defaultstatement to capture all other cases.

 Implementation

-makes use of the C++ RTTI feature.
-It’s basic idea is that, for each Case
+TypeSwitch makes use of the C++ RTTI feature.
+It’s basic idea is that, for each Case to be matched, we use dyn_cast (from LLVM) to make a typecast attempt; if failed, we move on to the next Case.

 Class Hierarchy